level23/dynadot-api/README.md

 }
 ```

-The returned Domain Object will be an instance of `Level23\Dynadot\ResultObjects\DomainInfoResponses\Domain`.
+The returned object will be an instance of `Level23\Dynadot\ResultObjects\DomainInfoResponses\Domain`.

 Example response:
 ```